kawamurashingo/LogFilter/README.md

 Kawamura Shingo (pannakoota@gmail.com)

+## Dependencies

+This module depends on the following Perl modules:

+- File::ShareDir
+- File::ShareDir::Install
+- File::Spec
+- File::Tail
+- IO::File

 ## License

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.28.1 or, at your option, any later version of Perl 5 you may have available.
+This module is distributed under the terms of the Artistic License 2.0.

+Please see [LICENSE](https://opensource.org/licenses/Artistic-2.0) for more details.